akotronis/DIT247/dit247/README-tech.md

-# Flow
-- Minio
-- Create a bucket `dit247` in Minio
-- Inject Image -> Read Image -> Save to Minio bucket `dit247` on `/initial`
-- Minio sends file info to Kafka (Producer)
-- Openwhisk listens to Kafka (Consumer)
-- Openwhisk gets file from Minio compresses it and sends it to a different folder on `/compressed`

 # Commands
 ## Process management on Windows 11
 - `>>> netstat -aon | findstr :3234` to check processes running on a specific port or `>>>  netstat -aon | findstr LISTEN` for all listening ports